sampsyo/cs6120/content/blog/2019-10-23-ive/index.md

 }
 ```

 This transformation removes uses of `i` and can likely eliminate all uses _except_ for the use in the write to itself (`i = i + c`).
-If this is the case, and `i` is not a live-out of the loop we can remove this assignment (as mentioned before, global DCE won't normally remvoe this update).
+If this is the case, and `i` is not a live-out of the loop we can remove this assignment (as mentioned before, global DCE won't normally remove this update).
 Our implementation does delete such dead code.
 Note that, even if `i` is a live-out, it's sometimes possible to push this `i = i + c` update to the _end_ of the loop so that it is not part of the loop body; however, we didn't implement this due to its complexity and questionable utility.

 At this point we have successfully removed all traces of `i` from the loop. `i` might still be used to initialize some of the strength reduction variables in the beginning of the loop.
 However, if `i` is initialized to a constant, this can probably be eliminated with constant propagation and simple dead code elimination.

-# Evaluating our Optimizations
+# Evaluating Our Optimizations

 In order to evaluate our optimization, we modified the `brili` Bril interpreter to also optionally output the breakdown of dynamically executed instructions by opcode.
 This allowed us to quantify both the effect on total dynamic instruction count and validate the impact of strength reduction.
 Nevertheless, these results are not indicative of real world performance gains.
 In particular, while being interpreted, it is unlikely that strength reduction will yield a significant (if any) real time speedup.
 Furthermore, if the Bril that we generate was compiled using something like LLVM, different processors may have different costs for adds and multiplies, which may render strength reduction less useful.
 Nevertheless, these measurements are a good indication that our pass is doing what it is supposed to (reducing the number of typically expensive operations).